Sustainability / Governance Corporate Compliance

 Initiatives for the Daicel Group Compliance Awareness Month

 We created a number of cases requiring the attention of all Group employees, and the participants held discussions in small groups.
-We examined issues that require our attention by linking them to the Daicel Group Conduct Policy and discussing the causes of their occurrence, countermeasures, and similar experiences to recognize and share diverse opinions while also developing an understanding of how important it is for us to “Voice” and “Listen and Respond.”
+We examined issues that require our attention by linking them to the Daicel Group Code of Conduct and discussing the causes of their occurrence, countermeasures, and similar experiences to recognize and share diverse opinions while at the same time also developing an understanding of how important it is for us to “Voice” and “Listen and Respond.”

 (1) Case involving the acquisition of unauthorized authentication